IYI-Pantev/Django_Restaurant/README.md

 # Web application project for a restaurant
-## Build with Django web framework, HTML and CSS
+## Built with Django web framework, HTML and CSS